saber-notes/saber/.github/CONTRIBUTING.md

 Autocomplete tools may be used at your discretion, but all submitted code must be fully designed, written, and understood by you.

+### 6. Licensing

+By submitting a pull request, you agree to license your contribution under the same license as the project: see [LICENSE](../LICENSE).

+Should the project change to another official version of the GNU General Public License in the future, you agree to relicense your contribution under it.

+You agree that you have read the [Developer Certificate of Origin](https://developercertificate.org/) and certify your contribution under its conditions.

 ## Review time

 Pull requests may be accepted or rejected at my discretion.